cornishcoder1/Food_of_Japan_Quiz/README.md

 *As a user I want to be able to easily repeat the quiz if I want to try again.*

 Once all 10 questions have been iterated through, the user is then presented with their final score.
-Different messages are displayed, depending on whether the score is equal to or less that 5, or greater than 5.
+Different messages are displayed, depending on whether the score is equal to or less than 5, or greater than 5.
 The message is personalised with the users name.

 <img src="assets/screenshots/final_score.png">
 <br>